 Series: Lateral Exchanges

 Throughout the early twentieth century, waves of migration brought working-class people to the outskirts of Buenos Aires.
-This prompted a dilemma: Where to situate these restive populations relative to the city’s spatial politics?
+This prompted a dilemma: Where should these restive populations be situated relative to the city’s spatial politics?
 Might housing serve as a tool to discipline their behavior?

 Enter Antonio Bonet, a Catalan architect inspired by the transatlantic modernist and surrealist movements.
 Ana María León follows Bonet's decades-long, state-backed quest to house Buenos Aires's diverse and fractious population.
 Working with totalitarian and populist regimes, Bonet developed three large-scale housing plans, each scuttled as a new government took over.
 Yet these incomplete plans—Bonet's dreams—teach us much about the relationship between modernism and state power.